Scramble for Africa: Dervish resistance

 The Dervish Movement (Dhaqdhaqaaqa Daraawiish) was an armed resistance movement between 1899 and 1920, which was led by the Muslim poet and militant leader Mohammed Abdullah Hassan, also known as Sayyid Mohamed, who called for independence from the British and Italian colonisers and for the defeat of Ethiopians.
-The Dervish movement attracted approximately 25,000 youth from different clans over 1899 and 1905, acquired firearms and then attacked the Ethiopian garrison at Jigjiga overunning it.
+The Dervish movement attracted approximately 25,000 youth from different clans over 1899 and 1905, acquired firearms and then attacked the Ethiopian garrison at Jigjiga overrunning it.
 Giving them their first military victory.
 The Dervish movement then declared the colonial administration in British Somaliland as their enemy.

-The British provided launched Punitive attacks against Dervish strongholds in 1904.
+The British launched Punitive attacks against Dervish strongholds in 1904.
 The Dervish movement suffered losses in the field, regrouped into smaller units and resorted to guerrilla warfare.

 In 1908, the Dervishes again entered British Somaliland and began inflicting major losses to the British in the interior regions of the Horn of Africa.
-From 1908 onwards until the end of the World War I The British retreated to the few remaining coastal regions after suffering heavy losses in the enterior to which the dervish continued to operate independently and leaving the interior regions in the hands of the Dervishes.
-During 1905-1910, the Dervishes continued raids against the remaining british who were defeated in the battle of Dul Madooba.
+From 1908 onwards until the end of the World War I The British retreated to the few remaining coastal regions after suffering heavy losses in the interior to which the dervish continued to operate independently and leaving the interior regions in the hands of the Dervishes.
+During 1905–1910, the Dervishes continued raids against the remaining British who were defeated in the battle of Dul Madooba.

 The Dervish movement temporarily created a mobile independent Somali "proto-state" in early 20th-century with fluid boundaries and fluctuating population.
 It was one of the bloodiest and longest militant movements in sub-Saharan Africa during the colonial era, one that overlapped with World War I. The battles between various sides over two decades killed nearly a third of Somaliland's population and ravaged the local economy.